Toxoplasma gondii: Risk factors for human infection

-A common argument in the debate about whether cat ownership is ethical involves the question of Toxoplasma gondii transmission to humans.
+A common argument in the debate about whether cat ownership is ethical involves the question of T. gondii transmission to humans.
 Even though "living in a household with a cat that used a litter box was strongly associated with infection," and that living with several kittens or any cat under one year of age has some significance, several other studies claim to have shown that living in a household with a cat is not a significant risk factor for T. gondii infection.

 Specific vectors for transmission may also differ based on geographic location.
 "The seawater in California is thought to be contaminated by T. gondii oocysts that originate from cat feces, survive or bypass sewage treatment, and travel to the coast through river systems.
 T. gondii has been identified in a California mussel by polymerase chain reaction and DNA sequencing.
-In light of the potential presence of T. gondii, pregnant women and immunosuppressed persons should be aware of this potential risk associated with eating raw oysters, mussels, and clams.
+In light of the potential presence of T. gondii, pregnant women and immunosuppressed persons should be aware of this potential risk associated with eating raw oysters, mussels, and clams."

 In warm-blooded animals, such as brown rats, sheep, and dogs, T. gondii has also been shown to be sexually transmitted.
 Although T. gondii can infect, be transmitted by, and asexually reproduce within humans and virtually all other warm-blooded animals, the parasite can sexually reproduce only within the intestines of members of the cat family (felids).
 Felids are therefore the definitive hosts of T. gondii; all other hosts (such as human or other mammals) are intermediate hosts.